Lebo-Madikane/low-level-programming/4-pointers/README.md

 In order to know what is the address of the variable, you can use the "address-of unary operator" &.

 0 - A c program syntax on how to declare a pointer variable.

+1 - A c program on how to assign an address to a pointer.